Menopause is a natural stage in a woman’s life

 Menopause occurs as a result of the decline in ovarian reproductive function and a significant decrease in estrogen levels.
 2 In turn, the deficiency of these hormones can have widespread effects on the body: 1,2

-• heart and blood vessels: after menopause, women gradually lose their advantage over men in terms of lower risk for cardiovascular disease
+• Heart and blood vessels: after menopause, women gradually lose the protective advantage they previously had over men in terms of cardiovascular disease risk;

-• pelvic floor: muscles and ligaments weaken, which may cause discomfort in the pelvic area and even lead to organ prolapse
+• Pelvic floor: muscles and ligaments weaken, which may lead to discomfort in the pelvic area and, in some cases, pelvic organ prolapse;

-• metabolism: fat distribution changes — fat tends to accumulate more around the abdomen rather than the hips
+• Metabolism: the distribution of body fat changes – fat is more likely to accumulate around the abdomen rather than the hips.

 Estrogen deficiency during peri- and postmenopause often leads to the following symptoms: 1,2

-• hot flashes and night sweats — sudden sensations of heat, especially in the face, neck, and chest, often accompanied by flushed skin, increased sweating, a racing heartbeat, and intense physical discomfort that can last for several minutes
+• hot flashes and night sweats – a sudden sensation of heat, especially in the face, neck, and chest area, often accompanied by skin flushing, increased sweating, rapid heartbeat, and acute physical discomfort that may last for several minutes;

-• changes in the regularity and nature of menstrual cycles, eventually leading to the cessation of menstruation
+• changes in the regularity and pattern of the menstrual cycle, eventually leading to the cessation of menstruation;

-• vaginal dryness, pain during intercourse, and urinary incontinence
+• vaginal dryness, pain during sexual intercourse, and urinary incontinence;

-• sleep disturbances — difficulties falling asleep, frequent awakenings, or insomnia
+• sleep disturbances — difficulty falling asleep, frequent awakenings, or insomnia;

 ~75%